andriesbron/Cneurons/readme.md

 Example demonstrates how to use autocorrelation for detecting a sound, in this case, A note strings or a E note cathedral organ recorded from Garageband, just to demonstrate the work process and that it apparently can work.

-First correlate the input sequence:
-- ACOR_autoCorrelate_float (...)

-Next create a featureset by catching the correlation sequence into a max, min, mean and std
-- POPU_population_float (...)

-Finally, predict the result:
-- PRCPT_predict_float (...)